TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 Several technical requirements, in particular motivated by the compatibility with embedded devices, have shaped the design:

 - each QR code contains a country specific URL ("deep link"), composed of a contry specific prefix (for instance: `https://tac.gouv.fr?v=0#` in case of France), and a location specific part, defined in Section [Dynamic QR code generation within the device](#dynamic-qr-code-generation-within-the-device).
-Therefore, any binary information of the location specific part, is first translated to a printable character, using a Base64 encoding, which adds a 33% overhead compared to the binary size (see [RFC4648](#references)).
+Therefore, any binary information of the location specific part, is first translated to a printable character, using a Base64url encoding, which adds a 33% overhead compared to the binary size (see [RFC4648](#references) section 5.).
+The Base64url is the Base 64 encoding with an URL and filename safe alphabet.
-Since the output of a Base64 encoding uses an alphabet of 65 characters, it is not compatible with the Alphanumeric Mode of a QR code (limited to 45 printable characters), and it requires the use of the 8-bit Byte Mode (see [QRcode18004](#references), Section~8.4.4).
+Since the output of a Base64url encoding uses an alphabet of 65 characters, it is not compatible with the Alphanumeric Mode of a QR code (limited to 45 printable characters), and it requires the use of the 8-bit Byte Mode (see [QRcode18004](#references), Section~8.4.4).

 - the need to easily and reliably scan a QR code type 2 and the screen size/resolution constraints of the specialized device impact the maximum QR code size.
 In this specification, we limit the size of the QR code to be 65x65, using a Level 12 QR code Type 2 (see [QRcodeWeb](#references)).